 The Elliman Report shows that rent prices are dropping in most of NYC.

-The average rental price in the borough has dropped by 6.1% in the Manhattan rentals matrix, going from $4,292 monthly to $4,032.
+The borough’s average rental price has dropped by 6.1% in the Manhattan rentals matrix, going from $4,292 monthly to $4,032.
 The number of new leases is down over 22% in all apartment sizes, with the largest declines (24.8%) registered in two-bedroom units.

 Queens is experiencing similar declines, although not to the extent of Manhattan.
 The number of new leases is off considerably, but the average rental price is only down 9.2% from 2019.
 It went from $3,057 monthly to $2,952.